-The digestive tract includes all the organs and parts included in the digestive process from mouth to anus.
-I rarely get to type fun words like ‘anus’ so this is a rare treat for me and my inner thirteen year old.
+The digestive tract includes all the organs and parts included in the digestive process, from mouth to anus.

 Alcohol’s Impact On The Mouth And Esophagus

-For that reason, acetaldehyde is considered a Group 1 carcinogen right along with tobacco smoke and asbestos.
+For that reason, acetaldehyde is considered a Group 1 carcinogen, along with tobacco smoke and asbestos.

-By the way, in addition to being painfully uncomfortable, acid reflux damages the cells in your esophagus which can lead to cancer.
+In addition to being painfully uncomfortable, acid reflux damages the cells in your esophagus, leading to cancer.

 Alcohol’s Impact On The Stomach